jasdvl/sample-aspnetcore-rabbitmq/README.md

 - Use the **PubLib.FrontDesk.Client (Angular)** to send membership applications and book reservations via the REST API.
 - These requests will be published to RabbitMQ.
 - The **PubLib.BackOffice (Blazor)** will consume these messages and display them in real time.
-- Additionally, the Backoffice can notify the Front Desk via RabbitMQ/REST when a book is ready for pickup.
+- Additionally, the Back Office can notify the Front Desk via RabbitMQ/REST when a book is ready for pickup.

 ## TODO List

+### Priority 1

 - Fix compiler warnings
-- Correct incorrect namespaces
+- Correct or adjust inconsistent or incorrect namespaces
 - Add XML comments
-- Replace events with Channel\<T\>
+- Replace events with Channel\<T\> (superior asynchronous messaging with built-in backpressure and concurrent producer-consumer support.)

+### Priority 2

 - Refactor code

+### Priority 3

+- Implement RPC (Remote Procedure Call) pattern for request/response handling
+- Add message prioritization to queues
+- Implement Dead Letter Queues (DLQ) for failed message handling
+- Add message TTL (Time-to-Live) for automatic message expiration
+- Implement delayed messaging for deferred processing
+- Use Quorum Queues for higher availability and reliability
+- Add federation or shovel to connect multiple RabbitMQ servers